Urban Guide Quebec

 I’ve stayed in a lot of hotels over the years, and I will stay in quite a few more.
 That being said, there are not many that I actively plan to return to before I’ve checked out of my current stay.

-Hôtel Nomad Québec is a treat, one of those hidden in-plain sight type of places.
-It’s boutique and luxurious, and not pretentious.
+Hôtel Nomad Québec is a treat.
+It’s boutique, luxurious, and not pretentious.
 Rather, it is warm and inviting.
 It’s a hotel where the owners are often milling around, taking care of those little details that make an ordinary hotel stay into a fabulous hotel experience.

 Honestly, the level of service, aesthetics, and comfort is similar to big luxury hotels like Château Frontenac and Auberge Saint-Antoine.